rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** program verifies python or java assignments submitted by students.
-This program does basic verification by simply running the submitted student's .py or .java program and comparing the program's output to a teacher provided "gold" output file.
-If the two don't match, the program shows the highlighted differences.
-More advanced verification is possible for JAVA assignments by allowing a student to submit multiple .java files which can then verified by a teacher provided Checker and/or Tester program.
+This program does basic verification for Python programs and more advanced verification of JAVA programs.
+Basic verification simply compares the program's output to a teacher provided "gold" output file.
+Differences are shown by using a a visual diff tool.
+Advanced verification allows a student to submit multiple .java files which are then verified by a teacher provided Checker and/or Tester program.

-### Required Python packages
+### Requirements
-  * pip install pyperclip
+  * Python installation & IDE
-  * pip install pillow
+    * To enable the program to access the clipboard - pip install pyperclip, pip install pillow

-### Other Requirements
+  * JAVA installation & IDE
   * download & install a diff program such as meld (https://meldmerge.org/).

 ### Assignment Submission and Verification
 Student submit an assignment by submitting a single file to their class period folder on the teacher's computer running this program.
-The submitted file must be named **First Last ? - @.$** (KEY for whole README: **First** student's first name, **Last** student's last name, **?** unique student number, **@** assignment name, **$** file extension: either py, java for individual files or zip for multiple files) and the java class must be named @.
+The submitted file must be named **First Last ? - @.$** (KEY: **First** student's first name, **Last** student's last name, **?** unique student number, **@** assignment name, **$** file extension: either py, java for individual files or zip for multiple files).
+The java class must be named @.

 Ideally students students have a way to submit a file in real time directly to the class's period folder on the teacher's hard drive (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [Dropbox File Request feature](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.).

 * **Basic Verification**  When the student submits a Python or JAVA program that simply prints its output, this program runs the student's program and compares the program's generated output to the teacher provided "golden" output.
 The student's program can optionally read test data from a file named **@.dat**.
 As part of an assignment, student's are usually provided a **@.dat** file with a few basic test cases.
-A teacher will typically provide this program a **@.dat** file with more comprehensive test cases.
+A teacher will typically provides a **@.dat** file with more comprehensive test cases to this program.
 The student's program can optionally prompt the user for input - e.g. Python: input() JAVA: scan.nextInt().
 To provide this user input, the teacher provides this program with one or more **pgmUserInput&.txt** files (& is a unique identifier, usually 1,2,3, ...).
 The submitted program is run once for each user input file.

 * **Advanced Verification (JAVA only)** This program runs any or all of these OPTIONAL programs
   * **@Checker.java**  [provided by teacher] Code to check the contents of the student's program (number and type of instance variables as well as details on the constructors and methods in the student's program).
 The output is compared to **checker.txt** file provided by the teacher.